xkisxk/tp/docs/team/xrosskoh.md

 **Developer Guide**

-Contributed to the `Storage` section.
+1. Contributed the implementation details and diagrams under the `Storage` section.
+2. Contributed the `Deleting a deck` subsection under the `Instructions for Manual Testing` section.
+3. Contributed the screenshots of the JSON files.

 #### Project Management